 - drain pan

-- funnel or other device to refill the differential
+- funnel or another device to refill the differential

 You can use a screwdriver to carefully pry the cover off, but I use a rubber mallet to whack the side of the cover.
 Have a wide container under the differential to catch the gear oil that will come pouring out.
 Once you’ve broken the seal, allow the majority of the fluid to drain.
-You can then remove the remaining bolt and pull the cover off.
-Use a lint-free cloth, flushing oil or light engine oil to clean the housing.
-Do not use water, steam, kerosene or gasoline.
+You can then remove the retaining bolt and pull the cover off.
+Use a lint-free cloth, flushing oil, or light engine oil to clean the housing.
+Do not use water, steam, kerosene, or gasoline.
 Use a rag or paper towels to cover the differential.

-Try to avoid using any sharp metal tools like screwdrivers to remove the gasket.
+Try to avoid using any sharp metal tools like screwdrivers.
 These are liable to damage the mating surfaces.
 I use a cheap plastic blade to scrape off the old gasket.
-I think it’s designed for body work, but it works for this purpose.
+I think it’s designed for bodywork, but it works for this purpose.
 It’s good for about four changes before it gets too chewed up, but at fifty cents a piece, I’m not complaining.

-If you’ve previously installed a magnet on the cover of have a magnetic cover, inspect it for chunks of metal.
+If you’ve previously installed a magnet on the cover or have a magnetic cover, inspect it for chunks of metal.
 Small particles are normal, but anything large is cause for concern.

 I usually allow the RTV to set for an hour or so before adding gear oil, but follow the directions on the tube.
-If your particular axle require a friction modifier for limited slip clutches, now is the time to add it.
+If your particular axle requires a friction modifier for limited-slip clutches, now is the time to add it.

 When you’re ready, add your axle’s favorite flavor of gear oil.
 You can use a pump or funnel to pour the fluid in through the fill hole.
 Somewhere in my travels, I picked up a nifty device the screws onto the bottle and has a hose long enough that’ll reach the diff.
 It also has an on/off valve.
 Fill the diff until fluid starts dripping out of the hole.
 Replace the plug.